johnhsq/compFolders/README.md

 config.yml
     configure two source folder to compare; the folder can be abosolute or relative path confgure the result csv file storage
+    listFolder2: if you want to show the diff files of Folder2 in the CSV output file, use "True"
+    listCommonFiles: if you want to show all the common files in the CSV output file, use "Ture"

 run:
     python3 compFolders.py